AndreyZemskov/Autostart-VMWare-VM-with-Flask/README.md

 # Autostart VMWare Virtual Machines.

 This application is listening IPs and check avalability servers.
 If server is down will be sended a command to start copy VM on other ESX host.
-Before uses this application you should install libraries from requirements.txt just type pip install -r requirements.txt
+Before use this application you should install libraries from requirements.txt just type pip install -r requirements.txt

 Web application have two default accounts:
   - admin (have access to create and initialization VM on database.
 Defolt password admin)